puppetlabs/puppetlabs-patching_as_code/README.md

 ## Controlling which patches get installed

-If you need to limit which patches can get installed, use the blacklist/whitelist capabilties.
+If you need to limit which patches can get installed, use the blocklist/allowlist capabilties.
 This is best done through Hiera.

 To prevent KB2881685 from getting installed:
 ```
-patching_as_code::blacklist:
+patching_as_code::blocklist:
   - KB2881685
 ```
 To only allow the installation of a specific set of 3 KB articles:
 ```
-patching_as_code::whitelist:
+patching_as_code::allowlist:
   - KB123456
   - KB234567
   - KB345678
 ```
-Both options can be combined, in that case the list of available updates first gets reduced to the what is allowed by the whitelist, and then gets further reduced by any blacklisted updates.
+Both options can be combined, in that case the list of available updates first gets reduced to the what is allowed by the allowlist, and then gets further reduced by any blocklisted updates.

 ## Defining pre/post-patching and pre-reboot commands